 Long-spurred columbine (image by Cstubben)

 As a rule, columbine grow best in full to partial sun and soil with good to moderate fertility and sharp drainage.
-Fafard® Premium Natural & Organic Compost is a great soil addition for these garden flowers.
+Fafard® Premium Natural & Organic Compost is a great soil amendment for these garden flowers.
 They don’t require heavy fertilization and should be protected from sun during the hottest times of the day.
 After flowers, plants often die back or develop a ragged look, so be sure to surround them by other full perennials with attractive foliage and flowers that will fill the visual gaps left by these plants.
 Good compliments are tall phlox, coneflowers, bluestar, and milkweeds.

 Columbine are great choices for pollinator gardens, so it’s no wonder that sourcing species is surprisingly easy.
 High Country Garden sells a western species collection, in addition to the dwarf eastern columbine, and many others.
-Moreover, columbine self-sow and naturally hybridize-making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.
+Moreover, columbine self-sow and naturally hybridize, making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.